- Course Reserves Operator/Manager

 - More Info - Additional information, including repository item title, related records, orders related to this item, requests or work orders related to this item, and a link to the courses in which this item is in demand as a citation.
 See Viewing information about a citation.

 (Leganto only) This tab does not yet support reading lists associated with multiple courses.
-If the citation is associated to a reading list that is associated to multiple courses, the value for the Courses field may be incorrect.
+If the citation is associated with a reading list that is associated with multiple courses, the value for the Courses field may be incorrect.